howkeye/BoostYourCP/README.md

 1. For sending mail : ‘localhost:port/send’  has python3 function to send contest reminders.
          So, just open this page  and  ..TaDa ..
 You send alarms via mail.

-2.For daily fetching of Contest details : ‘localhost:port/codechef’ &&  ‘localhost:port/codeforces’
+2.For daily fetching of Contest details : ‘localhost:port/codechef’ &&  ‘localhost:port/codeforces’ .
  	So, just open this page  and  ..TaDa ..
-You updated your contest Data
+You updated your contest Data.

 3. We have other cron jobs to do operations like leaderboard update and usr rating fenching.
  U can check urls.py and respective mapped functions to know about them  or wait for a couple of days....we will be updating it.